monero-project/monero-site/get-started/mining/index.md

                         </div>
                     </div>
                     <div class="row center-xs">
                        <p>Depending on your hardware, there are various mining programs available for use.
-You might consider trying different ones and seeing how it affects you hasrate.
+You might consider trying different ones and seeing how it affects you hashrate.
 Please note, that some miners also have developer fees.</p>
                     </div>
                     <div class="row miners">
                         <div class="col-md-4 col-xs-12 center-xs">